John Ware (TV journalist): Labour Party

 Jeremy Corbyn and some Labour Party members stood by the original accusations.
 In 2020, Ware commenced legal proceedings against Naomi Wimborne-Idrissi and Richard Kuper of Jewish Voice for Labour for making false allegations about his journalistic career and the programme.

 In September 2022, they agreed to issue a full public apology and in a settlement are reported to have paid £200,000 in costs and damages.
 Ware also won a libel case against Paddy French, editor of Press Gang and Rebecca Television.

 In 2022, an Al Jazeera documentary called The Labour Files depicted the Panorama episode as highly misleading and showed it had spliced together different parts of a whistleblower's statement, falsely rendering it as accusing Labour members of praising Hitler "every day" in her presence.
 In December 2022, the BBC published a clarification stating that if the episode were to be re-broadcast, the whistlerblower's "additional comments" would be shown.
 In a public letter to The Guardian, Ware and Panorama Executive producer Neil Grant admitted this clip was mishandled, though still defending the overall merit of the episode.
 Labour Files producer Richard Sanders commented in his own letter to The Guardian that it "was always extremely improbable" that Labour members would have praised Hitler, citing approvingly Peter Oborne's comment in the Al Jazeera episode that by "the summer of 2019… you could say whatever you liked about Jeremy Corbyn's Labour party", to explain the BBC's editorial attitude.
 Sanders additionally slammed the BBC's clarification as obviously disingenuous.

 The Forde Report, commissioned under Starmer's leadership and released in 2022, also came to the conclusion that the presentation Panorama made of the Labour antisemitism controversy was "entirely misleading."
-The report's author, Martin Forde KC, received a request from the BBC and Ware to amend the report's approach to the Panorama episode, with Forde decribing an email Ware sent him as "quite aggressive in tone", but ultimately deciding against any such changes.
+The report's author, Martin Forde KC, received a request from the BBC and Ware to amend the report's approach to the Panorama episode, with Forde describing an email Ware sent him as "quite aggressive in tone", but ultimately deciding against any such changes.